Kirtland's warbler

-The population of the species spends the spring and summer in their breeding range in Ontario, Wisconsin or Michigan, especially the northeastern Lower Peninsula of Michigan, and winters in The Bahamas, Cuba, Hispaniola and the Turks and Caicos Islands.
+The population of the species spends the spring and summer in its breeding range in the Great Lakes region of Canada (Ontario) and the United States (Wisconsin and Michigan, especially in the northeastern Lower Peninsula), and winters in the West Indies.

 Taxonomy

-This species was first recorded at a relatively late date for a bird from the eastern USA.
-The first specimen was shot at sea somewhere between the Abaco Islands and Cuba in mid-October 1841.
-This collection, however, languished unrecognised as a new species in the private collection of Samuel Cabot Jr., and was not known to be of this species until it made its way to the Museum of the Smithsonian Institution in the 1860s.
-The collection is attributed to Samuel Cabot Jr. himself, a Boston merchant who had grown wealthy marketing imported Chinese goods, but the collector is more likely to be his son, the ornithologist Samuel Cabot III who was travelling through the region from Boston to the Yucatán at this time.
+This species was first recorded by Europeans relatively late for a bird from eastern North America.
+The first specimen was shot at sea somewhere between the Abaco Islands of The Bahamas and Cuba in mid-October 1841 by the ornithologist Samuel Cabot III.
+However, the specimen was unrecognized as a new species in the private collection of Cabot's father, Boston merchant Samuel Cabot Jr., until it made its way to the Museum of the Smithsonian Institution in the 1860s.

-Ten years later a second collection, a juvenile male, was shot near Cleveland, Ohio, in mid-May 1851.
-It was described as Sylvicola kirtlandii by Spencer Fullerton Baird in 1852 on the basis of this specimen, which is thus now the holotype for the species.
-Baird attributed the collection to one Charles Pease in his 1852 description, but by 1858 he had changed his story and was attributing it to Kirtland (see below).
-Pease was the son-in-law of Kirtland, and shot the bird on his father-in-law's farm.
+Ten years later the holotype, a juvenile male, was shot on Jared Potter Kirtland's farm near Cleveland, Ohio, in mid-May 1851.
+It was used to formally describe the species as Sylvicola kirtlandii by Spencer Fullerton Baird in 1852.
+Baird first attributed the collection to Charles Pease (Kirtland's son-in-law) in his 1852 description, but by 1858 he had changed his story and was attributing it to Kirtland.

-In 1858 Baird moved the species, still only known from a single specimen, to the genus Dendroica, where it remained until the 2010s.
+In 1858 Baird moved the species, still then only known from his single specimen, to the genus Dendroica, where it remained until the 2010s, when it (and all other Dendroica warblers) was merged into the genus Setophaga.

-By 1865 only four individuals of this bird were known; Baird lists the male specimen from the Bahamas which he had found in Cabot collection, the holotype specimen from near Cleveland, a first female specimen shot in 1860 near Cleveland and preserved by one R. K. Winslow as reported in The Ohio Farmer, and a fourth exemplar which Winslow mentioned had also been killed near Cleveland but had not been preserved.
+By 1865 only four individuals were known to have been collected.
+Baird lists the male specimen from the Cabot collection, the holotype, a first female specimen shot in 1860 near Cleveland and preserved by R. K. Winslow, and a fourth (which Winslow mentioned had also been killed near Cleveland but had not been preserved).
 Local naturalist Philo Romayne Hoy also mentioned having possibly seen the species once near the village of Racine, Ohio, in the 1850s.